 GetHostname Access Class: PRE_AUTH

 Message name Description

 GetHostnameRequest This is an empty message.

-GetHostnameResponse "Name": The host name.
-In a "FromDHCP": True if the hostname is obtained via DHCP "Name": The host name.
-In case of DHCP the host name has been obtained from the DHCP server. xs:boolean FromDHCP [1][1]
+GetHostnameResponse This message contains: • "FromDHCP": True if the hostname is obtained via DHCP • "Name": The host name.
+In case of DHCP the host name has been obtained from the DHCP server. xs:boolean FromDHCP [1][1] xs:token Name [0][1]

 Fault codes Description